The Equity Project

+Charter school in New York City, New York, U.S.

 The Equity Project (TEP) Charter School is a 480-student, 5th through 8th grade New York City charter middle school in the Manhattan neighborhood of Inwood.

 Background

 TEP was founded in 2009 by Zeke Vanderhoek, a Yale graduate and former middle school teacher.
 Prior to founding TEP, Zeke was the founder and chairman of the educational company Manhattan Prep.
 In 2013, The New York State Education Department unconditionally renewed TEP's charter through 2018.

 Model

 TEP focuses on "serving a historically marginalized and under-resourced student population".
 In 2014, TEP paid teachers an annual salary of $125,000.
 As of 2024, the salary has risen to $140,000 with the opportunity for an annual bonus of up to $25,000.

-Student Body
+Student body

 TEP students are admitted through a lottery system that gives preference to students receiving free or reduced priced lunches, English Language Learners, and those receiving special education services.
 In 2013–14, 86% of students were free lunch eligible, 21% were English Language Learners, and 18% received special education services.
 The student body was 90% Latino, 8% Black, and 1% White.
 In 2021-2022, 27% were English Language Learners, and 23% of students had IEPs.
 The student body was 93% Latinx, 3% Black, 1% White, and <1% Asian.